Frequently Asked Questions

 If, during the tests, some hardware problems should be found, the flight control unit does not complete the initialization, does not start and does not allow the model to be flown.
 The red led emits more than three flashes indicating the type of hardware error.

 Then there are reports following the POST (Power On Self Test) signaled by different movements of the swashplate that could indicate setup problems, transmitter setup or problems in the gravity readings by the accelerometers.
-But whatever this second type of signaling may be, once the transmitter configuration problems have been corrected, the model can be safely flown (if there were problems with the accelerometer readings, Auto Level and Rescue which are the only functions that they use it are automatically deactivated for that power on of the unit until the next test of the next power on of the unit, but unit can fly without problems)
+But whatever this second type of signaling may be, once the transmitter configuration problems have been corrected, the model can be safely flown (if there were problems with the accelerometer readings, Auto Level and Rescue which are the only functions that they use it are automatically deactivated for that power on of the unit until the next test of the next power on of the unit, but unit can fly without problems).

 Q 12a: I fly scale helicopters, how do I configure retractable landing gear?

 If a battery or BEC is already connected to the CH2 connector, just use a “Y” cable to continue using that as a voltage input.
+(Note to HobbyWing ESC users: Do not connect the auxiliary output of the BEC to the CH2 connector but connect it together with the RPM output of the ESC to the GOV connector, leaving the CH2 connector free).

 In case the B-Aux2 output is already used for other functions (or not present as in the Micro Brain2), it is possible to use the B-Aux3 output whose output signal is present on the CH4 pin of the CH4-5-6 connector while the power supply must be obtained by taking it through a “Y” splitter connected on one of the other connectors of the flight controller.
 You must then in ADVANCED => Common => Receiver assign to the B-Aux3 function a free radio channel not already used for other functions (by default no radio channel is assigned to B-Aux3).